ashleymckellar/LoL-autocomplete/checklist.md

 ## Feature Implementation
 - [] Add a search bar to the `ChampionList` component
-- [] Implement autofill functionality that activates after typing 3 letters use handleChange?  check to see how many characters
+- [] Implement autofill functionality that activates after typing 3 letters

 - [] Ensure that clicking on an autofilled value navigates to the champion details page use useNavigate